mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

-Top-level await allows the use of the `await` keyword to wait for a `Promise` to resolve at the top level of code, not just in async functions.
+Top-level await allows the use of the `await` keyword to wait for a `Promise` to resolve at the top level of code, not just inside `async` functions.

 ## `private` vs. `#` Prefix Fields

+"Public and private instance fields" is a TC39 proposal that is currently at stage 3.
+This defines a way to mark instance properties of a class as private by prefixing their name with a `#` character.

-TypeScript does not yet support ES private fields (`#`), but work is underway.
+TypeScript does not yet support this, but work to do so is underway.
 See <https://github.com/microsoft/TypeScript/pull/30829>.

 There are some differences between the meaning of